And if you liked this post, be sure to check out these popular posts:

 Muhammad Ali, accompanied by Malcolm X, signs autographs outside of a movie theater.

 1964.
 New York, New York.Library of Congress/New York World-Telegram & Sun

-Muhammad Ali watches Elijah Muhammad, the leader of the Black Muslims, speak.
+Muhammad Ali watches Elijah Muhammad, the leader of the Nation of Islam, speak.

-The Black Muslims were slow to accept Ali, but with his growing celebrity and the support of Malcolm X, Elijah Muhammad started to publicly embrace Ali as a member.
+The Nation of Islam was initially slow to accept Ali.
+But with the boxer's growing celebrity and the support of Malcolm X, Elijah Muhammad began to publicly embrace Ali as a member.